 Analysts should monitor for specific activation signals.
 Changes to the RDAP record, such as new contact details or technical references, could indicate operationalization.
 The first BGP prefix announcement would confirm active routing.
 A public website or PeeringDB entry would provide operational context.

 It is unknown whether TECH represents a private network, a planned commercial service, or a speculative registration.
 The entity's location, team, funding, and intent are not disclosed in public records.
-Until new evidence emerges, the profile remains a baseline of a dormant number resource.
+Until new evidence emerges, the profile remains a reference point of a dormant number resource.

 Operating Surface